BeardyBarber/AddressBook/README.md

 * **Karol Majchrzak** - *Initial work* - [PurpleBooth](https://github.com/BeardyBarber)

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/BeardyBarber/AddressBook/contributors) who participated in this project.

 ## License

-This project is licensed under the MIT License
+This project is licensed under the APACHE License.
+For further information please read [LICENCE.MD](https://github.com/BeardyBarber/AddressBook/blob/master/LICENSE)